Apress/db-performance-at-scale/References.md

 - [Consistency Tradeoffs in Modern Distributed Database System Design](https://www.cs.umd.edu/~abadi/papers/abadi-pacelc.pdf) - Dr. Daniel Abadi (UMD) introduces the PACELC theorem: In case of network partitioning (P) in a distributed computer system, one has to choose between availability (A) and consistency (C) (as per the CAP theorem), but else (E), even when the system is running normally in the absence of partitions, one has to choose between latency (L) and consistency (C)
 - [Leveraging Consistent Hashing in your Python Applications](https://www.youtube.com/watch?v=erINlrgygEk) - Alexys Jacob (Numberly) introduces consistent hashing, and the problems it solves, by walking through a practical use case in a Python application
 - [You're Already Eventually Consistent](http://rustyrazorblade.com/post/2015/2015-06-02-youre-already-eventually-consistent/) - Jon Haddad (Rustyrazorblade) clears up some misconceptions about eventual consistency
-- [Inconsistent Thoughts on Database Consistency](https://www.alexdebrie.com/posts/database-consistency/) - Alex Debrie (DeBrie Advisory) discusses the various definitions of the word "consistency" that are used in the distributed databases space then shares some of his issues with conversations about consistency
+- [Inconsistent Thoughts on Database Consistency](https://www.alexdebrie.com/posts/database-consistency/) - Alex DeBrie (DeBrie Advisory) discusses the various definitions of the word "consistency" that are used in the distributed databases space then shares some of his issues with conversations about consistency
-- [Understanding Eventual Consistency in DynamoDB](https://www.alexdebrie.com/posts/dynamodb-eventual-consistency/) - Alex Debrie (DeBrie Advisory) dispels some of the fear around eventual consistency in DynamoDB
+- [Understanding Eventual Consistency in DynamoDB](https://www.alexdebrie.com/posts/dynamodb-eventual-consistency/) - Alex DeBrie (DeBrie Advisory) dispels some of the fear around eventual consistency in DynamoDB

 ## Data Modeling